martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 Please refer to the [reference page](~/model_ref/messages.md) for more details.

 We will demonstrate how custom Messages are used by adding new movement directions to our demo algorithm:
-The particles should be able to expand to the North-North East and South-South East directions in addition to the East direction.
+The amoebots should be able to expand to the North-North East and South-South East directions in addition to the East direction.
 The leader will pick one of the available directions at random if it decides that a movement should be performed.
 To accomplish this, we must solve two problems:
-- Telling all particles which direction was chosen
+- Telling all amoebots which direction was chosen
 - Ensuring that the movements are performed correctly

 To solve the first problem, we will send the chosen movement direction using a custom Message type.